-What made it especially hard was that he instantly tried becoming a fully raw vegan for perfect health – but after a few failed attempts on staying raw, he decided to just stick to healthy whole plant based foods.
-It was a few years after his diet changed that he looked more into the ethical aspects of veganism and watched videos about animal agriculture which really had a huge impact on him.
+What made it especially hard was that he instantly tried becoming a fully raw vegan for perfect health – but after a few failed attempts on staying raw, he decided to stick to healthy whole plant-based foods.
+It was a few years after his diet changed that he looked more into the ethical aspects of veganism and watched videos about animal agriculture which really had a significant impact on him.
 It made him stop participating in any form of exploitation, including buying leather or animal-tested shampoos, going to the zoo or wearing wool.

 But since she was still living with her parents and some foods like cheese or chocolate seemed too irresistible sometimes, she went back and forth for a few months (especially while travelling the US).
 Soon after that, she moved into her own place and went grocery shopping for herself only – and has been vegan ever since.

 What really kept her going and motivated was watching documentaries like Earthlings and Forks Over Knives, as well as countless speeches on YouTube by activists and plant-based doctors.
 The truth had to sink in eventually.
-Her diet evolved from eating vegan chocolate and white bread to fruits and vegetables only, until she found her perfect balance eating a whole food plant based diet.
+Her diet evolved from eating vegan chocolate and white bread to fruits and vegetables only until she found her perfect balance in eating a whole food plant-based diet.

 All of this being said, we really understand that it’s not easy to change a habit, even after you’ve seen and understood all the consequences and impacts.
-It’s okay to take your time in order to shift your diet, it’s a transformational process for both body and soul.
+It’s okay to take your time to shift your diet.
+It’s a transformational process for both body and soul.

 What benefits have you seen and felt since becoming plant-based?

 In short: we became totally different people.
-Aside from losing some weight effortlessly, we also felt increasingly more energized and wanted to move around more.
-There was this huge drive inside of us because we were suddenly connected to something that felt so right and good – every other way of living and being became very strange to us and we wanted to start showing people that there’s more to life.
+Aside from losing some weight effortlessly, we also felt increasingly more energised and wanted to move around more.
+There was this huge drive inside of us because we were suddenly connected to something that felt so right and good—every other way of living and being became very strange to us and we wanted to start showing people that there’s more to life.

-Our skin improved as well and hair loss stopped and regrew, digestion improved and we had a huge desire to care for our bodies, to work out or simply have a wellness routine.
+Our skin improved as well, and hair loss stopped and regrew, digestion improved and we had a huge desire to care for our bodies, to work out or simply have a wellness routine.
 We also became more outgoing and wanted to connect with other like-minded people.
-We started to travel more and discover beautiful parts of the world – Lars for example went on a one year trip to Australia and Thailand where he explored great vegan food, nature, and most of all himself.
+We started to travel more and discover beautiful parts of the world—Lars, for example, went on a one year trip to Australia and Thailand where he explored great vegan food, nature, and most of all himself.
 This of course came with a shift in his mindset and priorities.
-All in all, we truly believe that if you change what you eat, you can change almost everything that’s not working properly in your body.
+All in all, we genuinely believe that if you change what you eat, you can change almost everything that’s not working properly in your body.

 What would be your top three tips to someone who is looking to become vegan?

 And lastly, find like-minded people who will motivate, educate and inspire you.
 It’s so easy nowadays with the internet!
-Just head over to your favorite social media platform and start looking.
+Just head over to your favourite social media platform and start looking.
 I remember YouTube being very helpful as there are quite a few people who made either very informative and witty videos on this topic or showed random meals they were eating.
-This gives you such a great insight into the colorful world of veganism – and can also make for great friendships.
+This gives you such a great insight into the colourful world of veganism—and can also make for great friendships.
 Forums are another place to find vegan people or even websites like meetup where you can find like-minded people in your area.
 Having these connections makes it so much easier to stay vegan, especially if you have a lot of resistance from your friends and family.

 Have you felt resistance from close family and friends because of your lifestyle choices?
 If so, how have you dealt with it?

-I would say we’re both very lucky and didn’t have to deal with a lot of resistance.
-Alena’s parents were pretty open and interested about it and her mum changed her diet towards whole plant-based foods a few years after her and so her dad only eats a few animal-based snacks here and there at home.
+I would say we’re both fortunate and didn’t have to deal with a lot of resistance.
+Alena’s parents were pretty open and interested about it, and her mum changed her diet towards whole plant-based foods a few years after her, and so her dad only eats a few animal-based snacks here and there at home.

 Lars’ parents were a little more sceptical as to whether his fully vegan diet was healthy but that was mainly because their knowledge was obsolete.
-Both being born and raised in small villages, they used to rely on animal-based food for survival back in the day so they thought it was still necessary to consume this type of food.
+Both being born and raised in small villages, they used to rely on animal-based food for survival back in the day, so they thought it was still necessary to consume this type of food.
 To cut them some slack, Lars and Alena were both eating an almost entirely raw vegan diet, which, granted, seems a bit restrictive.
-Nowadays we eat a primarily whole food, cooked and raw vegan diet, it’s a lot easier.
+Nowadays we eat primarily whole food, cooked and raw vegan diet.
+It’s a lot easier.
 His mum often cooks something very simple which we really enjoy and even participated in a vegan cooking class!